CapPow/audio_sifter/README.md

 - Requires PyQt5, built on Qt framework

-Example audio files were sourced from the [he Macaulay Library](https://www.macaulaylibrary.org/).
+Example audio files were sourced from the [the Macaulay Library](https://www.macaulaylibrary.org/).
 Example audio files are named as A_B_C_D.wav, where:
  - A is the genus name
  - B is species name